Robbie Keane: Coaching career

-ATK
+Early career

 In March 2018, Keane was appointed player-manager of ATK after Sheringham and his replacement Ashley Westwood were sacked, with ATK finishing outside the play-offs.
 He scored the only goal in a 1–0 win over NorthEast United on his managerial debut, enough to save them from last place.
 After contesting the final three matches as player-manager, Keane decided to leave the club at the end of the season.

-Assistant

 In November 2018, Keane agreed to act as the assistant manager of the Republic of Ireland national team, under the management of newly appointed Mick McCarthy.

 In June 2019, he accepted the dual roles of assistant manager of Middlesbrough in the Championship and the Republic of Ireland national team.
 His former Leeds and Tottenham teammate Jonathan Woodgate, who had been appointed the manager of the Teesside-based club, offered him the role as part of a refurbished coaching team.
 On 23 June 2020, Keane left his role as Middlesbrough assistant manager after his one-year contract came to an end during the COVID-19 pandemic.
 Keane completed UEFA coaching qualifications, receiving the UEFA Pro Licence in 2020.

 On 3 May 2023, Keane joined the coaching staff of Premier League side Leeds, following the appointment of Sam Allardyce as manager.
 However, in the aftermath of the club's relegation at the end of the season, both Allardyce and Keane left Leeds by mutual agreement on 2 June.